 Despite having wings, most male and female insects cannot fly.
 These insects usually prefer to live in a moderately warm environment that is neither cold nor hot.

 Cicadas, also scientifically known as Cicadoidea, are spineless insects.
 With 3000+ species present, most cicadas are around us once a year (annual cicadas) and after every 1 to 2 decades (periodical cicadas).

-North America is the only place throughout the world where people have spotted periodical cicadas.
-On the flip side, annual cicadas are common in many parts of the world.
+North America is the only place worldwide where people have spotted periodical cicadas.
+Conversely, annual cicadas are common in many parts of the world.

 Cockroach vs. Cicada: The Main Differences

-If you are someone who finds it hard to differentiate between a cockroach and a cicada, here’s a list of distinguishable traits for their identification.
+If you find it hard to differentiate between a cockroach and a cicada, here’s a list of distinguishable traits for their identification.